Advanced Micro Devices (NASDAQ:AMD) Price Target Raised to $145.00

-Advanced Micro Devices (NASDAQ:AMD) had its price objective lifted by investment analysts at Wells Fargo & Company from $120.00 to $145.00 in a research report issued to clients and investors on Wednesday, Briefing.com reports.
-The firm presently has an “overweight” rating on the semiconductor manufacturer’s stock.
-Wells Fargo & Company‘s price target points to a potential upside of 17.95% from the company’s current price.
+Advanced Micro Devices (NASDAQ:AMD) had its target price hoisted by Jefferies Financial Group from $127.00 to $145.00 in a report issued on Wednesday morning, Price Targets.com reports.
+Jefferies Financial Group currently has a buy rating on the semiconductor manufacturer’s stock.

-AMD has been the subject of a number of other research reports.
-Susquehanna Bancshares raised their price objective on shares of Advanced Micro Devices from $125.00 to $130.00 and gave the company a “positive” rating in a report on Wednesday, July 28th.
-Benchmark raised their price objective on shares of Advanced Micro Devices from $100.00 to $110.00 and gave the company a “buy” rating in a report on Wednesday, July 28th.
-UBS Group raised their price objective on shares of Advanced Micro Devices from $105.00 to $115.00 and gave the company a “neutral” rating in a report on Wednesday.
-BMO Capital Markets raised their price objective on shares of Advanced Micro Devices from $110.00 to $120.00 and gave the company a “market perform” rating in a report on Wednesday.
-Finally, Rosenblatt Securities raised their price objective on shares of Advanced Micro Devices from $150.00 to $180.00 and gave the company a “buy” rating in a report on Wednesday.
-Two investment analysts have rated the stock with a sell rating, nine have issued a hold rating and twenty-one have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $116.76.
+AMD has been the subject of several other research reports.
+BMO Capital Markets increased their price target on Advanced Micro Devices from $110.00 to $120.00 and gave the company a market perform rating in a report on Wednesday.
+Deutsche Bank Aktiengesellschaft raised their target price on Advanced Micro Devices from $90.00 to $113.00 and gave the stock a hold rating in a research note on Wednesday.
+UBS Group raised their target price on Advanced Micro Devices from $105.00 to $115.00 and gave the stock a neutral rating in a research note on Wednesday.
+Piper Sandler raised their target price on Advanced Micro Devices from $120.00 to $140.00 and gave the stock an overweight rating in a research note on Wednesday.
+Finally, Susquehanna raised their target price on Advanced Micro Devices from $65.00 to $75.00 and gave the stock a positive rating in a research note on Thursday, October 21st.
+Two research analysts have rated the stock with a sell rating, ten have issued a hold rating and twenty-one have given a buy rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of Buy and a consensus price target of $123.47.

-In related news, EVP Mark D. Papermaster sold 55,000 shares of the firm’s stock in a transaction that occurred on Friday, October 15th.
-The stock was sold at an average price of $111.89, for a total transaction of $6,153,950.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Lisa T. Su sold 125,000 shares of the firm’s stock in a transaction that occurred on Tuesday, September 14th.
-The shares were sold at an average price of $105.72, for a total value of $13,215,000.00.
-Following the transaction, the chief executive officer now directly owns 2,816,603 shares of the company’s stock, valued at approximately $297,771,269.16.
+In other Advanced Micro Devices news, CEO Lisa T. Su sold 125,000 shares of Advanced Micro Devices stock in a transaction dated Tuesday, September 14th.
+The stock was sold at an average price of $105.72, for a total transaction of $13,215,000.00.
+Following the completion of the sale, the chief executive officer now directly owns 2,816,603 shares of the company’s stock, valued at approximately $297,771,269.16.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, EVP Mark D. Papermaster sold 55,000 shares of the business’s stock in a transaction dated Friday, October 15th.
+The shares were sold at an average price of $111.89, for a total value of $6,153,950.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 437,420 shares of company stock valued at $46,851,432.
+Over the last quarter, insiders sold 408,920 shares of company stock valued at $44,036,202.
 1.00% of the stock is currently owned by company insiders.

-Several institutional investors have recently bought and sold shares of AMD.
-Carolinas Wealth Consulting LLC increased its holdings in shares of Advanced Micro Devices by 127.1% in the 2nd quarter.
-Carolinas Wealth Consulting LLC now owns 268 shares of the semiconductor manufacturer’s stock worth $25,000 after purchasing an additional 150 shares in the last quarter.
-Better Money Decisions LLC boosted its stake in shares of Advanced Micro Devices by 74.1% in the 2nd quarter.
-Better Money Decisions LLC now owns 282 shares of the semiconductor manufacturer’s stock worth $26,000 after buying an additional 120 shares during the last quarter.
-Princeton Global Asset Management LLC boosted its stake in shares of Advanced Micro Devices by 55.6% in the 2nd quarter.
-Princeton Global Asset Management LLC now owns 280 shares of the semiconductor manufacturer’s stock worth $26,000 after buying an additional 100 shares during the last quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC boosted its stake in shares of Advanced Micro Devices by 46.5% in the 2nd quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 315 shares of the semiconductor manufacturer’s stock worth $29,000 after buying an additional 100 shares during the last quarter.
-Finally, Tradition Wealth Management LLC boosted its stake in shares of Advanced Micro Devices by 680.0% in the 1st quarter.
-Tradition Wealth Management LLC now owns 390 shares of the semiconductor manufacturer’s stock worth $31,000 after buying an additional 340 shares during the last quarter.
+Several institutional investors have recently bought and sold shares of the company.
+Merit Financial Group LLC increased its position in Advanced Micro Devices by 22.3% in the 3rd quarter.
+Merit Financial Group LLC now owns 2,993 shares of the semiconductor manufacturer’s stock valued at $308,000 after acquiring an additional 545 shares during the period.
+Thoroughbred Financial Services LLC acquired a new position in Advanced Micro Devices in the 3rd quarter valued at about $228,000.
+Ballentine Partners LLC increased its position in Advanced Micro Devices by 7.4% in the 3rd quarter.
+Ballentine Partners LLC now owns 5,792 shares of the semiconductor manufacturer’s stock valued at $596,000 after acquiring an additional 399 shares during the period.
+Analog Century Management LP increased its position in Advanced Micro Devices by 15.5% in the 3rd quarter.
+Analog Century Management LP now owns 182,930 shares of the semiconductor manufacturer’s stock valued at $18,823,000 after acquiring an additional 24,580 shares during the period.
+Finally, Aspiriant LLC acquired a new position in Advanced Micro Devices in the 3rd quarter valued at about $294,000.
 66.49% of the stock is owned by institutional investors and hedge funds.

 Advanced Micro Devices, Inc engages in the provision of semiconductor businesses.
 It operates through the following segments: Computing & Graphics, and Enterprise, Embedded and Semi-Custom.
 The Computing and Graphics segment includes desktop and notebook processors and chipsets, discrete and integrated graphics processing units, data center and professional GPUs and development services.